-Making sure your corrugated packaging is protecting your products correctly is a corner stone in optimizing your facilities operation.
-The box maker certificate that is printed on corrugated packaging serves as an indicator of quality in the construction of the box.
-Often listed on the certificate are two values, one being Bursting Test and the other being Edge Crush Test.
+Making sure your corrugated packaging is protecting your products correctly is a cornerstone in optimizing your facility's packaging operation.
+The box maker's certificate that is printed on corrugated boxes serves as an indicator of quality in the construction of the box.
+Often listed on the certificate are two values, one being Burst (Mullen) Test and the other being Edge Crush Test (ECT).
 However, not all boxes have both values stamped on them, so what’s the difference between the two?
 Both tests tell you the strength and durability of a box but are measured in different ways.

 The Mullen Test measures the bursting strength or the force required to burst a hole through the corrugated material.
 This measurement is calculated in pounds per square inch (PSI).
-Originally developed in 1887, the Mullen Burst Test became a key regulation in the packaging industry.
-The test gives an indication on how a package will perform when handled individually as many hands interact with the package giving more opportunity for damage from the outside.
+Originally developed in 1887, the Mullen Test became a key regulation in the packaging industry.
+The test indicates how a package will perform when handled individually as many hands interact with the package giving more opportunity for damage from the outside.
 As the package moves from carrier to carrier its contents are more likely to be rattled around inside possibly causing a puncture.
 While it's not quite as common these days as ECT, many customers like the assurance of a Mullen tested box to protect heavier items for shipment.